 All stock options previously granted: (i) have an exercise price not less than the closing price of the Company's Common Stock on the grant date, (ii) are exercisable at 20% per year, generally starting on the first anniversary of the grant date, and (iii) are granted for a term of 10 years.
-Accelerated vesting occurs upon normal retirement (age 65 with five years of service with the Company), death, disability or change-in-control of the Company.
-See the "Director Compensation" table for information on equity-based awards to Directors.
+Accelerated vesting occurs upon normal retirement (age 65 with five years of service with the Company), death, disability or change in control of the Company.
+See the "2008 Director Compensation" section on page 12 for information on equity-based awards to Directors.

-New Policies
+Policies

 Stock Ownership.
-The Compensation Committee believes that the Directors of the Company should maintain a level of equity holdings in the Company that will further align the interests of Directors with the Company's stockholders.
-In October 2007, the Board of Directors adopted a Stock Ownership Policy for Directors, to be effective January 1, 2008.
+The Nominating/Corporate Governance Committee believes that the Directors of the Company should maintain a level of equity holdings in the Company that will further align the interests of Directors with the Company's stockholders.
+In October 2007, the Board of Directors adopted a Stock Ownership Policy for Directors, which was effective January 1, 2008.
 Under this policy, Directors must own shares equal to six times their annual retainer by January 1, 2013.
 No Director covered by the policy is permitted to sell any shares of Company stock granted to such Director under any Company award agreement (except to pay the exercise price of stock options or taxes generated as a result of equity grants) until such time as the Director satisfies the stock ownership requirement.
-Unvested restricted stock, unvested RSUs and stock owned outright count toward the ownership requirement.
+Unvested restricted stock, unvested RSUs and stock owned outright count toward the Company's Stock Ownership Policy requirements.
+However, RSUs are not reflected as shares beneficially owned in the Principal Stockholders and Management Ownership table.

 Should a Director covered by the policy fail to have the required amount accumulated after five (5) years, the issuance of further equity awards to such Director may be discontinued until such time as the Director has complied with the policy.
+The Nominating/Corporate Governance Committee monitors ownership levels annually, and as of the review completed in 2008, all Non-Employee Directors have met their ownership requirements.

 Clawback.
-The Committee has implemented a policy for the "clawback" of any equity awards granted to a Director, whose misconduct contributed to the Company being required to restate its financial statements.
+The Committee has implemented a policy for the "clawback" of any equity awards granted to a Director whose misconduct contributed to the Company being required to restate its financial statements.
 Under the terms of the policy the Board will, to the full extent permitted by governing law, in appropriate cases, effect the cancellation of unvested restricted or deferred stock awards previously granted to the Director if: (a) the amount of the equity award was calculated based upon the achievement of certain financial results that were subsequently the subject of the restatement, (b) the Director engaged in intentional misconduct that caused or partially caused the need for the restatement, and (c) the amount of the equity award that would have been awarded to the Director had the results been properly reported would have been lower than the amount actually awarded.

 Equity Award Practices.
 In October 2007, the Compensation Committee updated its policy for determining the award date for equity awards and the number of shares or units awarded to Directors.
 Under the terms of this policy, the effective date of an equity award will be the date which is five business days following the Company's first quarter earnings release for a given year.
 Previously, the award date had been the date the award was approved by the Compensation Committee.
-The number of shares/units awarded will be based on stated dollar amounts for each Director.
+Since January 1, 2008, the Nominating/Corporate Governance Committee has administered equity awards for Directors.
+The number of shares/units awarded is based on stated dollar amounts for each Director.